eeriemyxi/lyto/README.md

                         Defaults to 5555.
   --use-port USE_PORT   Specify port for doing `adb pair` and `adb connect`
                         instead of auto-detecting it.
 Defaults to 0.
-  --qr-scale QR_SCALE   QR code image scale.
+  --qr-scale QR_SCALE   (SIXEL ONLY) QR code image scale.
 Defaults to 10.
   --qr-border QR_BORDER
                         QR code border size.
 Defaults to 1.
   --debug               Enable debug logs.
+  --as-sixel            (EXPERIMENTAL) Use Sixel graphics.
   --only-connect        Only connect to the device, don't pair.
   --do-tcpip            After connecting do `adb tcpip` on specified port.
   --connect-tcpip       Detects device IP on startup and tries to connect to it